Table of contents

 The configurable Tax app provides the following customization options:

-Headers - You can include custom headers in the requests that Zuora sends to your tax provider.
+Headers - You can include custom headers in the requests that Zuora sends to your tax vendor.
 To add a custom header, click the Tax Engines tab, then click the edit icon in the Actions column.
 The Update Tax Engine Settings dialog box opens with the Headers tab selected.

 System Configuration - You can customize how Zuora validates tax credentials, how Zuora handles taxVoid calls, timeout durations, the number of retries, and how Zuora handles external failures.
 To modify these options, click the Tax Engines tab, then click the edit icon in the Actions column.
 The Update Tax Engine Settings dialog box opens.
 Click the System Configuration tab.